nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2020-3-13

+11:50pm There is a power-outage at our Soft Surplus hub which is causing problems in Brooklyn.
+We hope to have this resolved tomorrow morning.

 2019-12-28

 We are not able to get access to Saratoga until Monday.
 Saratoga is still online but on a backup connection.